Ashishwayachal12/ChattingApplication/README.md

-# ChartingApplication
+# ChattingApplication

-ChartingApplication is a simple chat application built using Java Swing, AWT, and socket programming.
+ChattingApplication is a simple chat application built using Java Swing, AWT, and socket programming.
 It enables real-time messaging between a server and  clients.

 ## Features